 Now a correction: although it’s certainly a creep, it’s actually called a “Creeping Baby Doll” and was first patented by Robert J. Clay on March 14, 1871.
-(Did you know you could purchase prints of old patents from the US National Archives?
-Neat gift idea for a wide range of nerds.)
 In the application, he describes his creepy baby as “a very amusing toy…produced at small cost.”

 The prototype in the Smithsonian, however, is a slightly later iteration.
 Clay’s patent was number 112,550.
 The creep baby on display at the National Museum of American History is the patent model for patent number 118,435, submitted by George P. Clarke and accepted on August 29, 1871.
 Clarke was Clay’s boss and his patent was an improvement on Clay’s original model.